 How Samsung hit it with ChatGPT

-The recent use of ChatGPT, an artificial intelligence chatbot, by Samsung employees aimed to streamline processes and boost the company's chip business.
+The recent use of ChatGPT, a chatbot with , by Samsung employees aimed to streamline processes and strengthen the company's chip business.

 However, after three weeks, three leaks of confidential processor information were reported, raising concerns about data security and privacy breaches.